 - Take a break every question or so if you need to or can

-– In most cases you have 24 hours to complete your exam, so use them - Don’t feel guilty about sleeping.
+– In most cases you have a 4 hour window to complete your exam, so make sure you plan how to use your time, and choose a good start time for your working pattern. - Don’t feel guilty about sleeping in a 24 hour exam.
 You can always read over work the next morning with a fresh pair of eyes.
 The 24-hour exam period is set this way to enable all students to have a rest and you are not expected to be working this whole time.
 Breaks are very important.

 Where to take your online exam?